Debugging a REST service with VSCode

 Add the application class

-Add the Application class in the src/main/java
+Add the Application class in the src/main/java directory, which allows you to

 set the application path using the @ApplicationPath annotation.